 Why Teacher Education?

-Education is a challenging and important profession.
-At Saint Joseph's University, we believe that education is truly a vocation, a calling to serve.
+Education is an exciting and dynamic profession.
+At Saint Joseph's University, we believe that the teaching profession is truly a vocation, a calling to serve as educators.
 Education offers you an opportunity to make a difference and to make a better world.
 It is an inspiring field with a strong potential for personal fulfillment and satisfaction.
 We need our brightest and best students to become our future educators!

 The significance of education today cannot be overstated.
-As an education major, you join our distinguished faculty and hard-working students as they confront some of today's most difficult and challenging questions, such as:
+As an education major, you join our distinguished faculty and hard-working students as they confront some of today's most exciting and challenging questions, such as:

 - What does it really mean to be a good teacher?